 - Difficulty in walking, running or jumping

-- Womens compression hosiery help prevent numbness and tingling sensations in the lower extremities
+- Numbness and tingling sensations in the lower extremities

-Take the circumferential measurement around the instep and the heel of the foot at maximum dorsiflexion.
+- Take the circumference measurement around the instep and the heel of the foot at maximum dorsiflexion.

 - Measure the circumference of the calf at the widest point.

-Take the circumference at the middle of the knee cap with the leg slightly angled.
+- Take the circumference of the middle of the knee cap with the leg slightly angled.

-- Measure the circumference at the middle of the thigh.
+- For thigh-high compression stockings measure the circumference at the middle of the thigh.